Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 Checking Subscription Status

-Cashier provides several helper methods for checking subscription status:
+Cashier provides several helper methods:

 // Check if user has any active subscription